Fifteenth Ordinary General Assembly of the Synod of Bishops: Working document

 The working document (instrumentum laboris) that guided the bishops' discussions was released in June 2018.
 It was intended to provide an overview of situations young people between 16 and 29 are facing around the world.
 It was developed after hearing from young people and bishops conferences.
-It states that "Young people feel a lack of harmony with the Church" and "It seems that we don’t understand the vocabulary, and therefore also the needs, of the young."
+It states that "Young people feel a lack of harmony with the Church" and "It seems that we don't understand the vocabulary, and therefore also the needs, of the young."

 Throwaway culture, a special concern of Pope Francis, was discussed, as was death, corruption, war, and drug-trafficking.
 The document also lists friendship, fake news, and video games as topics along with migration and disabilities.
 Ecumenism and interreligious dialogue will also be discussed.
 The document discusses the challenges and opportunities the internet presents.
-The Church can reach young people through social media, it states, but it is also critical of video games and they way they "mold in young people a debatable vision of the human being and the world, nourishing a relational style based on violence."
+The Church can reach young people through social media, it states, but it is also critical of video games and the way they "mold in young people a debatable vision of the human being and the world, nourishing a relational style based on violence."
 It also highlights many of their positive features, including a desire to be involved in civic life, protection of the environment, and a desire to root out corruption and discrimination.